nightroman/FarNet/FarNet/README.md

 **Requirements**

 - .NET Framework 4.5 or newer
-- Visual C++ Redistributable for Visual Studio 2019
+- Microsoft Visual C++ 2015-2022 Redistributable
 - Far Manager, see History.txt for the required version

 **Instructions**